OhShINT/ohshint.gitbook.io/Lists_of_OSINT_Web_Resources/1-Complete-List-of-OSINT-Web-Resources.md

 - [Space-Track](https://www.space-track.org)
   Promotes space flight safety, protection of the space environment and the peaceful use of space worldwide by sharing space situational awareness services and information with U.S. and international satellite owners/operators, academia and other entities.
 Requires account.
 - [N2YO](https://www.n2yo.com/)
-  Select any satellite orbiting the Earth and check where is located in real-time.
+  Select any satellite orbiting the Earth and check where it is located in real-time.
 Check satellite passes over your location and receive alerts on your phone.
 - [Heavens-Above](https://www.heavens-above.com/)
   Provides satellite predictions and other astronomical data customized for your location.
 - [SatFlare](http://www.satflare.com/track.as)